cbartram/kraken-frontend/docs/signup.md

 ## Account Linking

-It is **VERY** important that you sign in to the same discord account on both the website and the client.
+Your discord account is the common element between the website and the client so please use the same Discord account when signing into both the website and the client!
 When purchasing plugins on the website your plugins will be associated with the discord account you are currently logged in with.
 If you sign in to a different discord account on the client your plugins will **NEVER** show up for you.

-Your discord account is the common element between the website and the client so please use the same Discord account when signing into both the website and the client!
+> :warning: It is **VERY** important that you sign in to the same discord account on both the website and the client.